Luiserebii/compound-protocol-docs/src/troubleshooting/compound-eureka.md

 ## `Transaction timeout`

 This can occur if the transaction fails to confirm on time during the script.
-To prevent this, you can increase the Gwei manually (see file **do proper linking for this**)
+To prevent this, you can [increase the gas price manually](../deploy-compound.md#increasing-gas-price).

 ## `yarn eureka apply` breaks partway